 Long guns and long gun ammunition may be sold only to persons 18 years of age or older.
 Sales of handguns and ammunition for handguns are limited to persons 21 years of age and older.

-Myth: Gun Show Vendors are Not Licensed FFL Dealers
+Myth: Most Gun Show Vendors are Not Licensed FFL Dealers

-Fact: True.
-The majority of dealers sell accessories including ammo, magazine clips, t-shirts, knives, ice cream, etc. Typically, private sellers at gun shows tend to have a single table.
+Fact: True(ish).
+In most states, private sellers are not required to preform background checks.
+The majority of dealers sell accessories including ammo, magazines, clips, t-shirts, knives, ice cream, etc. Typically, private sellers at gun shows tend to have a single table.
 However uncommon, there are some cases where a private seller might have 2+ tables.
 In addition, most gun shows will dedicate more tables to licensed FFL Dealers.
 Typically these dealers have anywhere from 5 to 20+ tables.

 Let’s use New York City’s data from their 2009 “Gun Show Undercover” report.
 1% to 8.9% of the tables at gun shows are private sellers.
 With that being said, if every private seller had two tables, that would mean that anywhere from 2% to 18% of all tables were private sellers.